Kemp's office accuses Ga. Democrats of failed hack of voting system; opens investigation

-The Georgia Secretary of State's office issued a statement Sunday morning, accusing the state's Democratic Party of what it called a "failed attempt to hack the state's voter registration system."
+The Georgia Secretary of State's office issued an update Sunday afternoon to its initial statement which had accused the state's Democratic Party of what it called a "failed attempt to hack the state's voter registration system."

+Georgia Democratic Party officials, challenging the assertion by Secretary of State and current Republican nominee for governor Brian Kemp, said the secretary "has a long history of failing to protect the security" of the state's election's system.

 ► RELATED | Over 2 million people voted early in Georgia | Candidates for governor make final push to voters